 FUN weekly handouts representing the theory, instrument or composer portions of each class are distributed after each class to reinforce the learning at home.
 Kids help parents learn too!

-Discover The Steps to the Music Learning Journey based on Early Music Awareness.
+Discover The Steps to the Music Learning Journey for in house classes based on Early Music Awareness.

 Explore the Educational Philosophy upon which The Music Place is founded.